twinflower

 Linnaea (twinflowers)

-There is no consensus as to the correct placement of this subspecies.
-The names Linnaea borealis ssp. americana, Linnaea borealis var. americana, Linnaea borealis ssp. longiflora, and Linnaea borealis var. longiflora, are all currently in use.
-Some sources, including USDA PLANTS, consider Linnaea borealis ssp. longiflora the Asian species that also occurs in western North America from Alaska to California, and Linnaea borealis ssp. longiflora a subspecies that occurs throughout North America except in the southeast and south-central regions.
+There is no consensus as to the correct number and placement of the subordinate taxa of Linnaea borealis, including whether they are subspecies or varieties.
+The names Linnaea borealis ssp. americana, Linnaea borealis var. americana, Linnaea borealis ssp. borealis, Linnaea borealis var. borealis, Linnaea borealis ssp. longiflora, and Linnaea borealis var. longiflora, are all currently in use.

 Synonyms